philios33/sync-to-google/README.md

 For now the remote side is a Google Storage bucket written by the node SDK.
 The local side is some configurable directory.

+# Rethink

+We need to rethink how we do this because hashing all files in FS takes up too much memory.

 npm run build

 node ./dist/index.js